-A. Teaching Assistantship (TA): Applicants must qualify for admission to graduate studies and show proficiency in both French or Italian and English.
+A. Teaching Assistantship (TA)

+Applicants must qualify for admission to graduate studies and show proficiency in both French and English.
 The appointment pays a stipend in return for which the recipient teaches one or more sections in the lower-division courses of the Department, typically first or second year.
 Whenever possible, the Department also invites well-qualified students, who are at an advanced stage in their own program, to teach courses at the upper levels of the undergraduate program, typically third year.
 In all these courses the assistant works closely with a course supervisor who, in consultation with other instructors assigned to the course (including the assistants), is responsible for selection of materials, schedule, standards, and major examinations.
 It is the responsibility of the Teaching Assistant to follow the program and policies outlined by the course supervisor in all matters.
 See the Effort Allocation Chart for TAs at the end of this document.

-All entering TAs are required to attend orientation sessions the week preceding the opening of fall classes, and must register for FREN:5030 (Principles of Teaching and Learning Foreign Languages).
+All entering TAs are required to attend orientation sessions the week preceding the opening of fall classes and must register each semester for FREN 6005: Colloquium: Teaching French.
 While policies governing the various courses in which TAs teach vary, the following must be observed.
-A teaching assistant -
+A teaching assistant will:

-- 1. Is responsible for meeting the class at the time and place.
-In the event of absence of a teaching assistant, it is the responsibility of the teaching assistant to arrange coverage of classes with the approval of the teaching assistant's supervisor, if possible, and to notify the departmental office. - 2.
-Will prepare his or her classes carefully in accordance with methods prescribed. - 3.
-Will keep a grade book (obtainable in the main office) in which absences, results of tests, grades, and other observations prescribed by the course supervisor will be recorded.
-This roll book must be deposited in the department office at the end of the semester, where records are kept and inquiries concerning grades can be answered. - 4.
-Will make available written instructions about the nature of the course including matters of policy such as course objectives, procedures, attendance requirements, and all that is expected of students. - 5.
-Will announce and keep regular office hours for conferring with students.
-Three hours per week are expected. - 6.
-Will return to students all tests and examinations as promptly as possible. - 7.
-Will attend all meetings called by the supervisor, follow all the supervisor's instructions, and consult with him or her on any problem that may arise. - 8.
-Will cooperate with the department office with regard to deadlines and information requested. - 9.
-Will avoid any action that compromises professional judgment (e.g., accepting gifts or services from a student) or that may be interpreted as sexual harassment (see University policy).
+- 1. be responsible for meeting the class at the time and place.
+In the event of an absence, it is the responsibility of the teaching assistant to arrange coverage of classes with the approval of the teaching assistant's supervisor, if possible, and to notify the DEO. - 2. prepare his or her classes carefully in accordance with methods prescribed. - 3. regularly update the course ICON site, including absences, results of tests, grades, and other observations prescribed by the course supervisor.

+- 4. make available written instructions about the nature of the course including matters of policy such as source objectives, procedures, attendance requirements, and all that is expected of students. - 5. announce and hold regular walk-in or drop-in hours for conferring with students.
+Three hours per week are expected. - 6. grade all tests and examinations as promptly as possible. - 7. attend all meetings called by the supervisor, follow all the supervisor's instructions, and consult with him or her on any problem that may arise. - 8. cooperate with the staff in 111 Phillips Hall with regard to deadlines and information requested. - 9. avoid any action that compromises professional judgment (e.g., accepting gifts or services from a student) or that may be interpreted as sexual harassment (see University policy)